gitkraken/vscode-gitlens/README.md

 |Name | Description
 |-----|------------
-|`gitlens.codeLens.enabled`|Specifies whether or not to provide any Git code lens
+|`gitlens.codeLens.enabled`|Specifies whether or not to provide any Git code lens, by default<br />Use the `gitlens.toggleCodeLens` command to toggle the Git code lens on and off for the current session
 |`gitlens.codeLens.recentChange.enabled`|Specifies whether or not to show a `recent change` code lens showing the author and date of the most recent commit for the file or code block
 |`gitlens.codeLens.recentChange.command`|Specifies the command to be executed when the `recent change` code lens is clicked<br />`gitlens.toggleFileBlame` - toggles file blame annotations<br />`gitlens.showBlameHistory` - opens the blame history explorer<br />`gitlens.showFileHistory` - opens the file history explorer<br />`gitlens.diffWithPrevious` - compares the current committed file with the previous commit<br />`gitlens.showQuickCommitDetails` - shows a commit details quick pick<br />`gitlens.showQuickCommitFileDetails` - shows a commit file details quick pick<br />`gitlens.showQuickFileHistory` - shows a file history quick pick<br />`gitlens.showQuickRepoHistory` - shows a branch history quick pick
 |`gitlens.codeLens.authors.enabled`|Specifies whether or not to show an `authors` code lens showing number of authors of the file or code block and the most prominent author (if there is more than one)